oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

     SQL Performance Analyzer (SPA) automates the process of assessing the overall effect of a change on the  SQL workload by identifying performance divergence for each SQL statement.
 A report that shows the net impact on workload performance due to the change is provided.
 For regressed SQL statements, SQL Performance Analyzer also provides appropriate execution plan details along with tuning recommendations.
 As a result, you can remedy any negative outcome before the end-users are affected.
 Furthermore, you can validate -with time and cost savings- that migration will result in net improvement.

     An SQL Tuning Set (STS) containing the SQL and relevant execution metadata from the source database is needed to compare performance before and after the migration.
-Database Migration Workbench can create an STS from AWR during migration, or you can create one in advance and and pass it to to the migration procedure.
+Database Migration Workbench can create an STS from AWR during migration, or you can create one in advance and pass it to the migration procedure.

-    - For this lab we created an STS in advance (SH2STS) by running a workload against the SH2 schema in the source database and capturing the SQL statements executing during the load test
+    - For this lab, an STS was created in advance (SH2STS) by running a workload against the SH2 schema in the source database and capturing the SQL statements executing during the load test
 - Upload migration tools

     Migration Workbench uses Instant Client and the Cloud Premigration Advisor Tool (CPAT) as part of its migration toolkit.
-Enterprise Manager automatically downloads the latest version of the tools when setup with either a MOS Proxy or direct internet connection.
+Enterprise Manager automatically downloads the latest version of the tools when set up with either a MOS Proxy or direct internet connection.
 The tools can also be uploaded manually as described in [Upload Migration Tools] (<https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.4/emlcm/upload-migration-tools.html>) in the Migration Workbench documentation.

-    - For this lab we uploaded the migration tools in advance.
+    - For this lab the migration tools were uploaded in advance.
 For additional detail on the Cloud Premigration Advisor Tool refer to this MOS document: *Cloud Premigration Advisor Tool (CPAT) Analyzes Databases for Suitability of Cloud Migration (Doc ID 2758371.1)*

+    You have now completed this task.

 ## Task 2: Create destination autonomous database and storage bucket in OCI